5 from 8 votes

 Single slice of the strawberry tiramisu on a plate with a sliced strawberry on top on a plate.
 Cover photo.

-Easy Best Strawberry Tiramisu Recipe (Eggless)– a light, beautiful, and refreshing dessert made with fresh strawberries, whipped cream, mascarpone, a hint of orange, and ladyfingers.
-It is perfect for spring/summer and easy to make ahead of time!
-Enjoy this fruit twist on a classic Italian dessert.
+This Easy Strawberry Tiramisu is a light, beautiful, and refreshing dessert made with fresh strawberries, whipped cream, mascarpone, a hint of orange, and ladyfingers.
+It is perfect for spring and summer and is super easy to make.
+A show-stopping dessert everyone will love!

 Ingredients